Why Consistency in Communication is Key to Donor Retention

 A few ways you can use direct mail without breaking your budget are to clean up your mailing lists to avoid costly duplicate mailings, spread thank you mailings throughout the year – perhaps sending something to a small number of donors each month, and look into special nonprofit mailing rates.
 You may also be able to get print materials done pro bono or do them in-house, as long as they look professional.

 Of course, you can use email, but your primary reason for communicating that way shouldn’t be because it’s cheaper.
 Both direct mail and email have their place, but in many cases, direct mail is more effective.
+They also work well when you use them together.

 Invest in monthly giving

 If you don’t have a robust monthly giving program, you’re missing out on a great way to raise more money.
-Monthly giving is one of the few types of fundraising that saw an increase last year.
-It’s good for all nonprofit organizations, but it’s especially useful for small nonprofits.
+Monthly giving is one of the few types of fundraising that has increased over the last few years.
+It’s good for all nonprofit organizations, but it’s especially beneficial for small nonprofits.

 All it takes is for someone to start giving $5.00 or $10.00 a month (hopefully more).
 These small gifts add up.
 Also, the retention rate for monthly donors is around 90%.
-Plus, they’re more likely to become major and legacy donors.
+Plus, they’re more likely to become mid-level, major, and legacy donors.

 Don’t wait any longer to invest in this proven way to raise more money.
+If you already have a strong monthly giving program (kudos to you), take the next step and invest in mid-level donors and so on.

 Invest in donor communications